Monsanto critics denied U.S. Supreme Court hearing on seed patents

 The biotech crops are widely used throughout the United States.
 Monsanto has sued more than 100 farmers for patent infringement, winning judgments against those found to have made use of its seed without paying required royalties.

-The group of Monsanto critics lost in district court and in the U.S. Court of Appeals for the Federal Circuit.
+The group lost in district court and in the U.S. Court of Appeals for the Federal Circuit.

 “Monsanto never has and has committed it never will sue if our patented seed or traits are found in a farmer’s field as a result of inadvertent means,” said Kyle McClain, the company’s chief litigation counsel.